-5. Painting/drawing paper pads (or an art journal)
+9. Painting/drawing paper pads (or an art journal)

 I use both.
-I buy paper pads or big sheets of watercolor paper and I cut it in sizes I want.
+I buy paper pads or big sheets of watercolor paper and I cut them into the sizes I want.

 Also, if you want to draw and paint separately, for framing or scanning, you can use paper pads.